PeeHaa/OpCacheGUI/README.md

 Status
 -

-Currently the Opcache status, statistics en cached files are implemented.
+Currently the Opcache status, statistics, cached files are implemented and shiny graphs are implemented.

 Some features that will be implemented soon are:

 - Authentication
 - Cache invalidation
 - Auto refresh
-- Shiny graphs
+- Sorting of columns

 If you would like to see a feature please add [an issue][issues].
 If you want to contribute please feel free to send a PR.